Mathematics

 1637 René Descartes publishes La Géométrie (rule of signs used as method to determine the positive and negative roots of polynomial), based on work of Pierre de Fermat and helps setting the stage for the Enlightenment trend.

-Isaac Newton's view of nature as mechanical device becomes dominant in the Science Church.
+Newton's view of nature as mechanical device (G as Gravitational constant) becomes dominant in the Science Church.

-1796 Johann Gauss (American Philosophical Society) works for the Brunswick-Lunenbergs and teaches Bernard Riemann and Auguste Möbius.
+1796 Carl Friedrich Gauss (American Philosophical Society) works for the Brunswick-Lunenbergs and teaches Bernhard Riemann and Auguste Möbius at University of Göttingen.
 He explores hyperbolic geometry.

 1847 George Boole (Royal Society) introduces Boolean algebra.